jlee-snn/humorousbert.io/README.md

 These theories seem to match how jokes are told (especially puns), but are likely too vague to build a quantitative description of humor

 ### Other Findings

--We filtered the r/jokes data set through BERT-MNLI (trained on Multi NLI) --We found that for 98% of jokes the second half of the joke was neutral or contradictory and only 2% entailment -Highest rated Reddit jokes - similar overall pattern but still very different:
+* We filtered the r/jokes data set through BERT-MNLI (trained on Multi NLI) -- We found that for 98% of jokes the second half of the joke was neutral or contradictory and only 2% entailment
+* Highest rated Reddit jokes - similar overall pattern but still very different:
---Breaking news: Bill Gates has agreed to pay for Trump’s wall …On the condition he gets to install windows --My girlfriend told me to take the spider out instead of killing it.
+-- Breaking news: Bill Gates has agreed to pay for Trump’s wall …On the condition he gets to install windows -- My girlfriend told me to take the spider out instead of killing it.
 We went and had some drinks.
 Cool guy.
 Wants to be a web developer.
--Puns seem to have a much more distinctive pattern of word play --they met in cooking class it was boil meets grill the violinist spent the night in a vile inn
+* Puns seem to have a much more distinctive pattern of word play -- they met in cooking class it was boil meets grill -- the violinist spent the night in a vile inn

 ## GPT 2 Joke Generation Results